 Our equity award program is the primary vehicle for offering long-term incentives to our executives.
 We believe that equity awards provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
-We have used stock option grants, and beginning in 2021, stock option grants in combination with restricted stock unit grants, for this purpose because we believe they are an effective means by which to align the long-term interests of our executive officers with those of our stockholders.
+We have used stock option grants in combination with restricted stock unit grants for this purpose because we believe they are an effective means by which to align the long-term interests of our executive officers with those of our stockholders.
 The use of options also can provide tax and other advantages to our executive officers relative to other forms of equity compensation.
 We believe that our equity awards are an important retention tool for our executive officers, as well as for our other employees.
+In 2022, we elected to provide Mr. Meissner and Mr. Pappas with an equity grant consisting entirely of restricted stock units.
+In doing so, the Compensation Committee took into account the incentive to retain such officers and the significant existing stock option holdings of each officer.